-- 2B, HB, 2H pencils

-- Ceramic palette or white plate for mixing paint

-- High quality pointed watercolour brushes size 0, 2 and 4 (these are not required until Unit 03)

-- Eraser Plastic and Putty, a pencil-style eraser may also be useful (such as the Tombow Mono zero)

-- Sharpener / knife

-- 20/30cm clear Ruler and / or dividers

-- Magnifying glass

-- A "Pocket" microscope is also recommended
+- 2B, HB, 2H pencils - Ceramic palette or white plate for mixing paint - High quality pointed watercolour brushes size 2 and 4 (these are not required until Unit 03) Winsor and Newton Series 7 Miniature brushes are ideal, but others are also available. - Eraser Plastic and Putty, a pencil-style eraser may also be useful (such as the Tombow Mono zero) - Sharpener / knife - 20/30cm clear Ruler and / or dividers - Magnifying glass - A "Pocket" style microscope or jeweller's "Loupe" is also suggested

-8. Course Fees
+7. Course Fees

-The cost for the course is £775.
+The cost for the course is £845.
 Full payment for the course is required on acceptance of a place.

-9. Entry Requirements
+8. Entry Requirements